 The hunting of a black rhino in Namibia, the illegal killing of a lion in Zimbabwe and a controversial “driven hunt” in South Africa’s Limpopo province have ignited a fractious debate about trophy hunting and its role in conservation.

 Various claims have been made in recent months about the economic benefits of trophy hunting.
 In Africa, “big game hunting is big business” worth an estimated US$200 million annually, according to some reports.

 But data on the economic significance and conservation benefits of hunting is limited and further polarises debate.
 It pits animal rights activists and proponents of a protectionist approach to wildlife conservation against hunters and conservationists who argue that “sustainable use” of wildlife through hunting is key to conservation strategies.

-This factsheet provides an overview of data sources and studies.
+This factsheet provides an overview of data sources and studies on hunting in Africa.

 The US$200 million question

 Numerous recent news articles have stated that trophy hunting generates revenues of US$200 million on the African continent.